theobald-software/kb.theobald-software.github.io/content/_general/error-service--unknown-or-service-sapmssid-unknown.md

 ```

 {: .box-note }
-**Note:** When inserting this into this file, please ensure that the last entry is always terminated with a `return`.
+**Note** When inserting this into this file, please ensure that the last entry is always terminated with a `return`.
 For some platforms, this may cause problems, as the last entry may not be recognized.

 After editing the file you may need to restart the Xtract service or the machine.